European Wolf Natural History

 Habitat and Distribution

 This is a forest dwelling species which can be found in some parts of Russia and Asia as well as Scandinavia, Iberia, Western Alps, Italian Peninsula, Romania, Finland, Germany and Poland.
+They were once native to Scotland but were hunted to extinction there.

-In the wild this species may only live for 7 years, however they may live for 15 years in captivity.
+In the wild this species may only live for 7 years.
+However, they may live for 15 years in captivity.

 Groups and Breeding

-European Wolves are not as social as America Wolves, and packs may only contain as many as 5 or 6 animals (although larger packs have been recorded).
+European Wolves are not as social as American Wolves, and packs may only contain as many as 5 or 6 animals (although larger packs have been recorded).
 After mating a female will give birth to a litter of 4 to 7 pups.

 This is a carnivore which will feed on prey as large as Red Deer, Mountain Goats, Moose and Wild Boar.
 In areas of human settlement they may also scavenge for food scraps.